smoking-nuggets/dream-in-silence-privacy-policy/README.md

-# 'Dream In Silence' Privacy Policy

 ## Collection of Personal Information

-The app does not collect, transmit or share any information, personal or otherwise.
+The app `Dream In Silence` does not collect, transmit or share any information, personal or otherwise.

 ## Email